PROMPT

 ---|---|

-When passing free-text arguments from external sources to the prompt function (e.g. user question in a RAG application), always use prepared statements.
+When passing free-text arguments from external sources to the prompt function (e.g., user questions in a RAG application), always use prepared statements to prevent SQL injection.

 user_query = "Can you recommend some good sci-fi movies about AI?"